 I work in digital user experience, with a focus on user-centred products and accessibility.

-I was a child of the mid-Eighties, and some of my very first memories were playing Centipede, Pacman and Yar’s Revenge on the Atari 2600, and learning to type on the Spectrum ZX, I was three years old, and over 20 years later I’ve yet to fall out of love with games, the way they work, how they’re put together, written and built.
+I was a child of the mid-Eighties, and some of my very first memories were playing Centipede, Pacman and Yar’s Revenge on the Atari 2600, and learning to type on the Spectrum ZX, I was three years old, and many years later I’ve yet to fall out of love with games, the way they work, how they’re put together, written and built.

 In the late 1990s I started to realise that I wanted more games, more experiences, I began to play everything.
 Picking up a Playstation in 1996 continued my teenage love-affair with platform games and RPGs.
 But broadly speaking these days I’ll play near enough anything, I have no favourite genre to speak of, but I have a good understanding of what I do and do not enjoy in games.